: Mt. Hood Meadows

 Mt.
 Bachelor

-From March 26 through closing weekend (May 29, 2022), Mt.
-Bachelor’s lifts are spinning, from 9 a.m. to 4 p.m. until April 25, then 8:30 a.m. to 1:30 p.m., seven days a week, with the Nordic Center open 8 a.m. to 1 p.m.
+From April 1 through the end of May, Mt.
+Bachelor’s lifts are spinning, from 9 a.m. to 4 p.m. until late-April, then 8:30 a.m. to 1:30 p.m., seven days a week, with the Nordic Center open 8 a.m. to 1 p.m.
 Alpine Spring Passes offer unrestricted all-mountain lift access, valid for up to 65 days of skiing or snowboarding throughout the spring.

 All available terrain is scheduled to remain open weather permitting through the end of April.
 Then in May, more than 2,000 acres of intermediate to advanced terrain will remain open accessing numerous runs as well as terrain parks and a halfpipe.
 The main West Village Lodge facilities are open, as well as the rental, demo and ski school departments, which operate through the end of the season.
 Mt.
 Bachelor also allows overnight RV and trailer camping for a fee at the base of the lifts in the West Village Main parking lot.

 Mt.
-Bachelor is host to numerous spring events including Subaru Winterfest, weekly Snow Beach events, Peace Park Sunday sessions, the Woodward Peace Park Championships, the sold-out RendezVan, closing weekend pond skim, and more.
+Bachelor is host to numerous spring events including Subaru Winterfest, weekly Snow Beach events, Peace Park Sunday sessions, the Woodward Peace Park Championships, RendezVan, closing weekend pond skim, and more.

 In the spring, the parking lot is home to trucks and vans loaded up with mountain bikes, drift boats and dirt bikes.
 With the afternoon free, you can follow the lead of these Bend-ites and transition from skiing to mountain biking the popular Phil’s Trail network; the trailhead originates on the return drive back to Bend.
 Or book a rafting trip on the Deschutes River with Sun Country Tours.
 The most popular spring trip is the Big Eddy Thriller, a three-mile journey through Class III rapids.
 This stretch of river is just minutes from Bend, with the round-trip adventure completed in just two hours, which leaves plenty of time to make it to happy hour downtown.